robertstettner/drone-terraform-github-commenter/README.md

 The following parameters are used to configure the plugin:

 - `title`: The title of the comment.
 Default is `Terraform Plan Output`.
+- `mode`: The display mode of the comment.
+Default is `full`.
+See below.
 - `recreate`: A flag to recreate the comment every time, otherwise comment is updated based on the title.
 Default is `false`.
 - `issue_num`: The PR or Issue number to post the comment.
 Optional.
 - `root_dir`: The root directory of where the Terraform plan ran.
 Default is `.`
 - `tf_data_dir`: The data directory where Terraform stores providers, plugins, and modules.
 Default is `.terraform`.
 - `tf_version`: The Terraform version to download and use, when not provided uses the prepackaged Terraform in the Docker image.
 Optional.
 - `base_url`: The GitHub Base URL, for use with GitHub Enterprise Server.
 Default is `https://api.github.com/`.

+### Display mode

+There are three types of modes:
+- `summary`: Only shows total resources that will be created, updated or destroyed.
+- `simple`: List resources that will be changed, and displays summary.
+- `full`: Shows full plan.

 ### Secrets